Author: Elaine Cunningham

 It really says something about the elves in this story that Elaith is the least racist elf here, because he’s still kind of a prick.
 To the elves, humans are short-lived, expendable yokels; “one human more or less is of no consequence to me,” as one gold elf puts it.
 The gold elves, still bitter about the fall of Myth Drannor and the moon elves’ control of Evermeet, insult and sneer at the moon elves at every opportunity.
 And almost all elves are horrified by half-elves like Arilyn, whom they see as mongrels.
 It’s a much more nuanced take on elves than the usual “good-hearted guardians of nature” stereotype we’ve inherited from Tolkien, and it makes them feel much less cliché and more realistic.
 Most of the elves we see here come from ancient aristocratic families, which probably accounts for their snobbishness compared to the elves from previous Realms novels.

 Khelben “Blackstaff” Arunsun, an archmage who’s a pivotal character in Realms lore, finally gets an appearance with some decent characterization.
 In Waterdeep he was basically a younger, more jerkish version of Elmister whose primary role was to be rude to the heroes.
 His brief cameos in Spellfire and The Halfling’s Gem were too short to be worth mentioning.
-Here we get to see some more facets of his character: a keen intellect, a dry, mordant sense of humour, and a deep sense of responsibility.
-His serious manner and “ends justify the means” philosophy contrast well with Danilo’s flippant nature and strong sense of justice.
+Here we get to see more facets of his character: a keen intellect, a dry, mordant sense of humour, and a deep sense of responsibility.
+His serious nature and “ends justify the means” philosophy contrast well with Danilo’s flippant manner and strong sense of justice.

 There are some wonky bits, certainly.
 The occasional continuity error, like someone sheathing their sword twice in a row.
 The occasional intrusion of the game mechanics into the writing, like the whole “elves finding secret doors” thing that even Gygax couldn’t be bothered to justify.
 The inconsistency about how “real” the illusory clothing for Arilyn’s magical disguises are — she’s described as ripping them and hiking them up, so clearly they’re not entirely illusions.
 Things like that.
-But they’re small things, and overall the quality is still quite high.
+But they’re small flaws, and overall the quality is still quite high.
 The dialogue is crisp and often very funny, the settings are well-described, and there are lots of juicy little details that give the world and the characters some richness and depth.

 The pacing is quite good, too.
 The exposition is very gradual, and usually feels like something the characters have to earn rather than something which gets dropped on them for free.
 Given the book’s preference for mystery and suspense over action, it’s no surprise that there are far fewer fight scenes here than in your average Realms novel.
 What battle scenes it has are nicely done and give the characters a much-needed sense of vulnerability.
 Even though the characters are extremely competent fighters, you don’t get the feeling that they’re invincible like the characters in R.A.
 Salvatore’s novels, especially against large groups of foes.

-It’s great fun to read, and the character work is really quite good by the standards of the books we’ve seen thus far.
+It’s great fun to read, and the character work is remarkably good by the standards of the books we’ve seen thus far.
 As such, I’m willing to forgive a few of its venial sins.
 Although it was originally a standalone book in the Harpers series, the characters were popular enough to spawn a series of their own, of which this retroactively became the first.
 I’m quite looking forward to reviewing the rest of those, but not all of Cunningham’s novels were up to the same standard of quality.
 We’ll see how that plays out once we work our way up to the mid-1990s.